Jtrnb/AtlasDrifter/SYSTEM OUTLINE.md

 Base action dice are determined by CORE abilities that you choose upon character creation.
 One CORE ability will be a weapon

+Actions require a value, spend any dice to do them
 ## Likes:
 - Pushing self for a consequence to do better on rolls
 - Fluid "Proficiency Bonus"